igrigorik/http-client-hints/draft.md

 OWS, field-name and quoted-string rules from that document, and the parameter rule from {{I-D.ietf-httpbis-p2-semantics}}.

-The "CH" Request Header Field
+The "CH-{Name}" Request Header Field
 ===============================

-The "CH" request header field describes an example list of client preferences that the server can use to adapt and optimize the resource to satisfy a given request.
-The CH field-value is a comma-delimited list of header fields, and the field-name values are case insensitive.
+The "CH-{Name}" request header field describes an example list of client preferences that the server can use to adapt and optimize the resource to satisfy a given request.
+The {Name} corresponds to the type of hint sent, and the field-value is a comma-delimited list of header fields.
+The field-name values are case insensitive.

 ~~~
-  CH = #client-hint
+  CH-{Name} = #client-hint
   client-hint = parameter
 ~~~